The Paul Law Firm P.C.

 Generally no, but third parties may be held liable.

-Will workers’ comp stop if I pursue a third-party claim?
+Will workers’ compensation stop if I pursue a third-party claim?

-No. Benefits typically continue while the third-party claim is pending.
+No. Workers’ compensation benefits typically continue while the third-party claim is pending.

 Why Choose The C. Paul Law Firm P.C.